 The silky fabric hardly seemed to be there at all; the image woven into the cloth was so detailed, so perfect, that he seemed to be looking through the tapestry into a world beyond, rather than at the material itself.

-In that world gentle golden sunlight washed across a green hillside strewn with wild flowers beneath a clear blue sky.
+In that world gentle golden sunlight washed across a green hillside strewn with wild flowers, while fluffy white clouds sailed through blue skies above.
 In the distance he could make out a cluster of handsome golden-tan buildings, though details were vague.

 "Does it work?" he asked.